raccreative/rac-delta-js/README.md

 # rac-delta 🦝

-rac-delta is an open delta-patching protocol made for sync builds of your apps, games, folder or anything you store in a folder!
+rac-delta is an open delta-patching protocol made for sync builds of your apps, games, or anything you store in a folder!

 This is the official SDK for NodeJs.